wrattler/wrattler-design/data-store/data-store.md

 \{\mathcal{D}_1, \mathcal{D}_2, \dotsc, \mathcal{D}_n\}$.
 Each domain
 $\mathcal{D}_i$ is a (possibly infinite) set.

-By a *relation* is meant a finite subset of the cartesian product of some domains.
-A *signature* is a finite tuple of domains; the *header* of a relation is that signature which is the tuple of domains in which its arguments are valued.
+A *relation type* is a finite tuple of domains.
+By a *relation* is meant a finite subset of the cartesian product of the domains in a relation type.
+The *header* of a relation is that relation type which is the tuple of domains in which its arguments are valued.

 By a *database* is meant the following data:
-    1. A finite set of names;
+    1. A finite set of *names*;
-    2. For each name, a header;
+    2. For each name, a relation type; and
-    3. For each name a relation, whose header is the given signature.
+    3. For each name a relation, whose header is the given relation type.

 (That, at any rate, is what I understand the formalism to be.)

+There is also given an algebra on relations.

+## Interpretation

 The intended interpretation, I think, is as follows.
 Each domain represents the “allowed primitive values of a certain type.”
 One could imagine that the domains are things like “the real numbers,”, “the natural numbers”, “the set {true, false}.”
-In implementations, the domains are typically such things as: “strings of ASCII characters of at length at most 1024,” “floating point numbers,” “fixed precision decimals with at most 10 digits before the decimal point and two digits after.”
+In practice, the domains are in fact such things as: “strings of ASCII characters of at length at most 1024,” “floating point numbers,” “fixed precision decimals with at most 10 digits before the decimal point and two digits after.”

 Each relation represents “a set of facts”, each fact asserting the truth of some “proposition” $P(C_1, \dotsc, C_n)$ where $P$ is an $n-$-ary predicate and the
 $C_i$ are elements of the domains (and the particular domains are fixed for each
 $P$).

-There is given an algebra of relations which I won't detail, but roughly has unary and binary operations corresponding to the database notions of filtering (selecting rows), projection (selecting columns), and join.
+There is given an algebra on relations which I won't detail, but roughly has unary and binary operations corresponding to the database notions of filtering (selecting rows), projection (selecting columns), and join.

+## Problems

+The formalism above is somewhat unsatisfactory.
+In part, it may be that I have some of the formalism wrong.
+However, it's also true that in practice one frequently sees large variations on this model---such as “object-oriented databases”---which suggests that there is some unfulfilled need.[^date]

+[^date]: It's true that some practitioners, most notably Date and
+    Darwen,[^third-manifesto] assert that there would be no need for such extensions if only the relational theory were implemented correctly.
+For whatever reason, they have not been able to persuade the database community of this.

-The formalism above is not very satisfactory (probably because I have it wrong).
-One might imagine that the language of facts would be (first-order) logic.( But (a model of a particular) first-order logic doesn't talk about many domains, just a single domain of discourse.
-And there are also supposed to be function symbols and constant symbols.
-So maybe this is some sort of typed logic?
+For example one might imagine that the language of facts would be (first-order) logic.
+But (a model of a particular) first-order logic doesn't talk about multiple domains, just a single “domain of discourse.”
+The arguments of a predicate may be filled with *any* term, not just an element of a specific domain.
+So perhaps the relational model is some kind of typed logic?

+The question of the nature of identity also seems perennially perplexing (at least to me).
+In first-order logic, there are constant symbols, standing for individuals.
+It is individuals (and functions of individuals) that appear in the arguments of predicates, rather than elements from a domain, as in the relational model.
+Thus, if, in the relational model, one wants to assert the existence of a particular person, such as Fred Flintstone, one must create a relation (of persons, perhaps) whose domains are collectively sufficient as to uniquely identify Fred Flintstone amongst all other persons.
+In practice, such domains are not always available (or at least obvious) and it is common to find onself having two persons whom the known facts fail to individuate.

+Suppose there are two persons about whom the known facts are identical.
+Such persons cannot be distinct tuples in a relation expressing the known facts, since relations are a set, not a bag.
+If I have understood Date correctly, I think he would argue that if the facts about two individuals are identical, then there is no observation (or query) that would distinguish them, and so nothing is gained *by* distinguishing them.

+The interpretation that is commonly given in textbooks of a tuple in a “Persons” table is something like: “There exists a person having the following characteristics...” and that assertion is no less true if there are two persons satisfying the given condition.
+But I do not believe that is the interpretation that database practitioners have in mind when they create a Persons table: it seems to me that, if it were explicit, the interpretation would be “There exists a person *and* that person has the following characteristics.”

+In support of my argument that this interpretation is common I note that database designers will frequently invent an “id” column, typically valued in the domain of integers, whose purpose is precisely to identify individuals. “id” columns are everywhere.

+Perhaps what one ought to do is to specify a new domain---the domain of Persons, say, and value the “id” columns in *that*.
+But now one needs a model of how domains are to be created.
+The only coherent model that I can see is that in fact domains *are* relations but if they are, that relationship is not part of the formalism.

-Furthermore, there are many facts about particular domains of discourse that one might wish to express that cannot be expressed by a set of relations.
-In implementations, one is allowed to assert *a priori* constraints on the relations in a database but the precise nature of these constraints are not clear to me.
+Furthermore, there are many facts about particular domains of discourse that one might wish to express that cannot be expressed simply by giving the headers of a set of relations.
+In implementations, one is allowed to assert *a priori* constraints on the tuples in a relation, and on the functional dependencies between one relation and another.

-Further, implementations tend to differ from this interpreation.
+Presumably, many of these constraints are the sort of thing that ontologies describe.

+Finally, implementations simply fail to respect the above formalism in several regards.
+The following two differences are well-known.
+A relation is, as the definition says, a set; however, many implementations model relations as a bag (that is, alowing duplicate elements).
+Implementations also adduce a “special” value, denoted `NULL`, which is allowed in any position in any predicate; the semantics of this value are confusing.

+A further discrepancy, less widely known, is that while there are two relations having an empty relation type (that is, having no columns), there is typically no representation of these in implementations.
+(These two relations are the empty set and the set containing the empty tuple.
+They are useful in theory as representations of truth and falsity.)